 The more customers a business has, the more products it’s like to manufacture at a time.
 As production numbers increase, manufacturing costs often decrease.

-You know how you can save money at stores like Costco by buying in bulk?
+For example; you know how you can save money at stores like Costco by buying in bulk, right?
 It turns out businesses enjoy similar savings through bulk manufacturing.

 In the end, this can be a win-win situation for everyone.
 When a company is able to cut its own costs, it can pass these economic benefits to customers in the form of lower prices.